RestorationsSOS.com - Fire and Water Damage Restoration

 By Jonathan Meyer

-When landscaping around a home, most homeowners are interested in creating a landscape that is aesthetically pleasing, complements their home, and has variations in color, texture, flowers, and foliage.
+When landscaping around a home, most homeowners are interested in creating a landscape that is aesthetically pleasing, complements their

 Another important aspect of home landscaping is safety.
 While planning your landscape, you must consider fire safety in general, and plants flammability in particular.
 Remember that flammable plants in your landscape will increase fire risks around your home as they can act as fuel and contribute to the intensity of a fire.

-What Are Fire Resistant Plants?
+What Are Fire-Resistant Plants?

-Fire resistant plants are plants that have a higher capacity to withstand heat associated with fire and are therefore less likely to be ignited by flame or other ignition sources.
+Fire-resistant plants are plants that have a higher capacity to withstand heat associated with fire and are, therefore, less likely to be ignited by flame or other ignition sources.
 Fire resistant plants' foliage and stems will not contribute significantly to the fire's intensity.

-Keep in mind that fire resistant plants are not fire proof and can be damaged by fire.
+Keep in mind that fire-resistant plants are not fireproof and can be damaged by fire.

 In general, fire-resistive plant characteristics include: